KULL-Centre/DEERpredict/docs/_docs/running.md

 DEER data (Eq.
 3 in DOI: 10.1126/sciadv.aat5218).
 Per-frame distance distributions are saved to the hdf5 file 'res-55-55.hdf5' making it possible to quickly reweight the data as shown above for PREpredict.
 The function to back-calculate the time-domain data from a distance distribution can also be accessed externally from the `Operations` class.
+The sums over the Boltzmann weights for the Lennard-Jones probe-protein interaction energies of positions K55 and K55' are saved to `res-Z-55-55.pkl`.

 ~~~ python
 from DEERpredict.utils import Operations